-LF-LS-E4 - Explanation 175
+LF-LS-E4 - Explanation

-The policies in this section of the LF chapter seek to maintain the health of Otago's soils, reduce the impact of pests and manage land uses as part of an integrated approach to sustaining soil and water health and maintaining the productive capacity of rural land.
+The policies in this section of the LF chapter seek to maintain the health of Otago's soils, reduce the impact of pests1417 and manage land uses as part of an integrated approach to sustaining soil and water health and maintaining the productive capacity of rural land.
 The connections and interactions between these resources require a holistic approach to management.

+Managing soil resources, in particular, cannot be undertaken in isolation.
 The policies require managing the use and development of land and fresh water to maintain soil values, recognising that soil can be valued for more than its productive use and those values should be maintained.
-Soil erosion is problematic and has adverse impacts on both soil and water health.
-The policies provide direction for managing erosion resulting from land use activities to ensure soil is retained and to prevent its discharge to water.
+Soil erosion is problematic for and has adverse impacts on both soil and water health.
+The policies provide direction on for managing erosion resulting from land use activities to, primarily, retain ensure soil is retained and to prevent its discharge to water.1418